 🙌 Way to go!
 We’ve learned a variety of ways to create types that are as specific as we need with unions.
 To recap, we’ve learned:

-- We can combine two types with a vertical bar character
+- We can combine multiple types with a vertical bar character

 |.
 This is the syntax for defining a union.
 Each type in a union is called a type member.